Browning family murders: Guilty plea and imprisonment

 Although Nicholas alleged he had suffered abuse from his father, prosecutors argued that he murdered his parents "because he didn't want anyone telling him what to do" and his brothers so that he would not be required to share his inheritance.
-His family, including his grandfather, submitted pleas for clemency on his behalf alleging he was mentally and physically abused.
 Under a plea agreement reached with prosecutors, Browning pleaded guilty in January 2009 to four counts of first-degree murder and was sentenced to four life terms in prison with two life terms to be served consecutively.
 Browning may become eligible for parole in 2031 after serving 23 years of his sentence with good behavior.
-He is currently incarcerated at Western Correctional Institution in Cumberland, Maryland, and was denied a sentence reduction in 2014.
+He was denied a sentence reduction in 2014.